 The WELS labels also show a water consumption or water flow figure to help you understand how much water an appliance will use.

-For more information on choosing water-efficient appliances see the WELS guides.
+For more information on choosing water-efficient appliances see the WELS Water efficiency page.

 More from around the web